 The responses received after data cleaning were distributed evenly across the period from 2019-2022.

-It is evident from the pie diagram alongside that most respondents are in the age group of 19-25yrs.
+Most respondents were in the age group of 19-25yrs

 Since the SMART+ batches are not exclusively for the SHI, to identify the SHI, the level of hearing loss was enquired upon.
-50 candidates responded to this and expressed that they are deaf, and are aware of the level of their hearing loss.
+50 candidates responded to this and expressed that they are deaf, and are aware of the level of their hearing loss